floxcap/fly2040/README.md

 Basic RP2040 board.
 Not yet tested and going through updates.

+There are currently 3 boards.

+The fly2040 is an experimental board with line isolation and USB isolation.
+The intention here is to be able to disconnect the lines when not in use.

+The fly2040_min board is an attempt at making a single sided board as small as possible.

-The new double sided board is tiny!!
+The fly2040_ds is a tiny double sided board.
+The double sided board is tiny!!
 15mm x 12mm (0.59in x 0.47in)

 Panels provided for fabrication.